sravankumargandhi56/FirstRespository/README.md

 # FirstRespository
 This is my first repository in github<br>
-My name is Balla Sravan Kumar Gandhi, I am From Guntur-Andhra Pradesh.
+My name is Balla Sravan Kumar Gandhi, I am From Guntur City-Andhra Pradesh.